jishnukoottala/react-typescript-tailwind-starterkit/README.md

-# React-Typescript Boilerplate Starter Kit - The Basics
+# React-Typescript Tailwind CSS Starter Kit - The Basics

-here is a simple react-typescript boiler plate
+here is a simple react-typescript tailwind boiler plate

 tools used